-Over the years many have wondered why the school year begins in September, and the reason for this is tied to the forgotten importance of Michaelmas.
+Now over the years many of you may have wondered why the school year begins in September, and the reason for this is tied to the forgotten festival of Michaelmas.
 For the school year was modeled upon the university system, and to this day most university courses still begin at the close of September, usually literally just after Michaelmas.
-This is turn is derived from the church calendar (as they ran the first colleges and schools), and the academic year was chosen to begin then as Michaelmas marked the date of the last harvest.
-And in ages past harvest was a most crucial time of the year: food had to be gathered in for the winter and the task of ensuring that all the crops were harvested, fruits and berries gathered, and livestock slaughtered, required everyone to muck in.
+This is turn is derived from the church calendar (for the Church ran the first colleges and schools), and the academic year was chosen to begin then as Michaelmas marked the date of the last harvest.
+Now in ages past harvest was a most crucial time of the year: food had to be gathered in for the winter and the task of ensuring that all the crops were harvested, fruits and berries gathered, and livestock slaughtered, required everyone to muck in.
 Hence at harvest time, a communities needed all its young folks helping out, not sequestered in dusty classrooms.
 So then the academic year was set to begin after these vital tasks had been accomplished.

 In a similar fashion, Michaelmas also saw the holding of what were called mop fairs.
-As the harvests were the end of the agricultural year, it was now contracts were renewed and that farms and estates looked for new employees.
-And so, great fairs, often as part of the harvest festivities, were held where folks could tout for jobs.
-And the traditional way of doing so was wander through the fair to carry something that signified your skills and profession; for example, shepherds would carry crooks, cowmen wisps of straw, and house maids would carry a mop.
-And hence, according to some, the name 'mop fairs' (although some claim it derives from tasseled tokens worn to signify different employers).
+As the harvests were the end of the agricultural year, it was therefore now that contracts were renewed and that farms and estates looked for new employees.
+Therefore great fairs were held, often as part of the harvest festivities, where folks could tout for jobs.
+And the traditional way of doing so was to wander through the fair carrying something that signified your skills and profession; for example, shepherds would carry crooks, cowmen wisps of straw, and house maids would carry a mop.
+And hence, according to some, these gatherings were named 'mop fairs'.
+Although alternatively, some claim the name derives from tasseled tokens worn to signify different employers.